Population Density Of Australia

 Australia, known for its vast landscapes and unique wildlife, is also home to a relatively small population compared to its land size.
-With a population of approximately 26 million people, Australia has a population density of around 3 people per square kilometer.
-This low population density is due to the country’s large land area, which spans over 7.6 million square kilometers.
+With a population of approximately 26 million people, Australia has a population density of around 3 people per square kilometre.
+This low population density is due to the country’s large land area, which spans over 7.6 million square kilometres.
 Despite this, studying population density in Australia is of great importance as it provides insights into various social, economic, and environmental issues that affect the country.

 Summary